jhudsl/tidyversecourse/docs/05-prediction.md

   ggplot() +
   geom_point(aes(Sepal.Length,predictions2))
 ```
-#### Example Accuracy Assessment
-Now when we look at the results we visually see improvement in the `Sepal.Length` predictions within the tuning dataset, which is also reflected in the decreased RMSE (0.325).

-Here, by including additional variables (often referred to as `features` in machine learning), we see improved prediction accuracy.
-There are more robust ways than trying a number of different variables in your model to select which should be included in your predictive model.
-These will be covered in lessons in the advanced track of this Course Set.

-#### Example of Model Selection

-In this example (and the example below), we've pre-specified which model we were going to use for the example ahead of time.
-However, there are many different regression models from which we could have chosen and a number of parameters in each that can be tuned, each of which can improve the predictive accuracy of your model.
-Learning how to choose and tune the best model will be discussed in lessons in the advanced track of this Course Set; however, for now we'll note that, as specified in the `caret` book, the `train()` function has a number of capabilities.
-It can:

--evaluate how different tuning parameters in the model affect performance
--choose the "optimal" model, given these parameters
--estimate model performance (given a training set)

-Here, we haven't played around much with the tuning parameters; however, checking out the [documentation on how to do this](http://topepo.github.io/caret/model-training-and-tuning.html#fitting-models-without-parameter-tuning) can lead to improved prediction as you generate predictive models on your own.

 #### Example of Categorical Variable Prediction: CART

 A more natural prediction model given this dataset may be to predict what Species a flower is, given its measurements.
 We'll use the `iris` dataset to carry out this classification prediction here, using a CART.

-##### Example of Data Splitting

-Data splitting from above will be used here.
-Thus, our training set will still be `iris_train` and our tuning set `iris_tune`.

 ##### Example of Variable Selection